-The associahedra are naturally embedded in an n-dit cube of dimension n inside an (n + 1)-dit space.
-In particular, the pentagon sits inside the tetractys simplex, diagonally embedded in the three dimensional cube for 4-dits, while the associator edge sits on one end of the diagonal of the (nine point) qutrit square.
-Combining qutrits and 4-dits, we see that a three dimensional 12-dit cube has 1728 points.
-For qutrits, we might extend a Fibonacci algebra to words in τ , 1 and 2 (or ∞).
-For general qudits we would require letters $1, 2, \dots, n-1$.
-A restriction to words starting in τ and ending in n-1 then reduces a cube by a factor n^2 , leaving n^{n-2} allowed words on an associahedron cube, like in the counting of parking functions.
+The associahedra are naturally embedded in an n-dit cube of dimension n inside an (n + 1)-dit space [27] as follows.
+Look at the diagonal simplex defined by paths of length n.
+The parking function words fit onto a subset of vertices, defining the associahedron.
+In particular, the pentagon sits inside the tetractys simplex, giving the 16 words of Figure 2, while the associator edge carries 3 words on the diagonal of a square.

+For qutrits, we might extend the Fibonacci algebra to words in $\tau$ , 1 and 2.
+For general qudits we would require letters $1, 2, \dots, n-1$ .
+A restriction to words starting in $\tau$ and ending in n-1 then reduces a cube by a factor $n^2$ , leaving $n^{n-2}$ allowed words on a divided cube, which equals the number of parking functions.
+So the parking functions list the noncommutative monomials attached to points on the commutative simplex.